bitburner-official/bitburner-src/markdown/bitburner.singularity.getownedsourcefiles.md

 Returns an array of source files.

-This array always contains all your acquired Source-Files even when you override their active levels via BitNode options.
+This array always contains your current Source-Files and their levels, regardless of BitNode options.
 If you want to check the active levels of Source-Files and other BitNode options, you can check the "ResetInfo.bitNodeOptions" property with [getResetInfo](./bitburner.ns.getresetinfo.md)<!-- -->.